ctsudev/development_challenge/README.md

   * a page displaying the previous List of subjects
 * Test :

-  * a Postman collection and environnment in a ./doc/tests project folder
+  * a Postman collection and environment in a ./doc/tests project folder
 * Version :

   * add all changes in Git and get a commit for this part with the following message : "v1.0.0 (feat) : list of all subjects"